Christmas is a joyous time of year where we come together with family and friends to enjoy and celebrate the season.

 Before you start your Christmas shopping, make sure you’re armed with a list of what to buy.
 Steer clear of those ‘How can I not?’ items that you really don’t need and try not to give in to those impulse purchases.

 Many retailers will be scrambling to attract your Christmas spending this year, which means there will be bargains to be found.
 Do your own research, be it online or check out the many catalogues that will hit your mailbox in the coming weeks, and find out where you can find the best buys.

-The Black Friday Sales, which this year will be on 27 November, is a retail phenomenon that started in the US aligned to their Thanksgiving celebrations.
-While it may not yet be a big event in Australia, some retailers have caught on and will offer some attractive bargains.
+The Black Friday Sales are a retail phenomenon that started in the US aligned to their Thanksgiving celebrations.
+Some retailers have caught on and will offer some attractive bargains.
 Keep an eye on your favourite retailers to see what they have to offer.

 If you’re hosting the family or friends on Christmas Day, it’s never too early to prepare the menu; at least the bigger items.
 Find those bargains on large cuts of meat or poultry and freeze them for the big day.
 You can even start buying those other items such as bon bons and festive decor.